aklump/live_dev_porter/documentation/source/rw--processors.md

 # Processors

 > The working directory for processors is always the app root.

 > `$ENVIRONMENT_ID` will always refer to the source, which in the case of pull is remote, in the case of export local, etc.

+* To provide feedback to the user the processor should use echo
+* The file must exit with non-zero if it fails.
+* If you wish to indicated the processor was skipped or not applied exit with 255; see examples below.
+* When existing with code 1-254 a default failure message will always be displayed.
+If the processor echos a message, this default will appear after the response.
+* If the file exists with a zero, there is no default message.

 ## Database Processing